sebastianfjrd/Project-3_Group-9/README.md

 FINAL PROJECT REQUIREMENTS:
 Using CNN model  to attack Skin Cancer!

-This project focuses on detecting melanoma, a dangerous form of skin cancer, from images.
+This project focuses on detecting melanoma through images.
+Melanoma is a dangerous form of skin cancer.
 Early detection and accurate diagnosis are crucial for patient outcomes, making this a problem worth solving.
-Using Kaggle, we found a large dataset that was sufficiently large enough to effectively train our ML model or neural network with a high degree of accuracy to ensure that your results are reliable.
+Using Kaggle, we found a large dataset that was sufficiently large enough to effectively train our ML model or neural network with a high degree of accuracy, to ensure that your results are reliable.

 The dataset used in this project consists of 10,605 images of skin lesions, categorized as benign or malignant.
-This dataset is sufficiently large for training a convolutional neural network (CNN) model with high accuracy.
+This dataset is sufficiently large enough for training a convolutional neural network (CNN) model with high accuracy.
 Evaluate the trained model(s) using testing data.
 Include any calculations, metrics, or visualizations needed to evaluate the performance.

 The model’s performance is evaluated using accuracy, precision, recall, F1 score, AUC-ROC, and a confusion matrix.
 Visualizations like the ROC curve and Precision-Recall curve are also included to assess model performance.